Hakone Day Trip From Tokyo

 Included in the Hakone Free Pass is a ride on the Hakonetozan Line which runs between these two stations.
 This line departs from a platform within Odawara Station, a little further down than the Romacecar platform.

-If you want to pay a little extra to get to the same place (and save 10 minutes or so), you can ride the Romacecar train to reach Hakone-Yumoto Station.
-The Romacecar trains leave Odawara station a few minutes before the Hakonetozan Line, and attendants standing in front of the doors will charge you for the additional fare.
+If you want to pay a little extra for a business-class experience (and to save 10 minutes or so), you can ride the Romacecar train to reach Hakone-Yumoto Station.
+The Romacecar trains leave Odawara station a few minutes before the Hakonetozan Line, and the additional fare can be paid directly to the attendants standing in front of the Romancecar doors.

-Hakone-Yumoto is a small town that gives you a feeling of being in rural Japan.
+Hakone-Yumoto is a small onsen town that gives you a feeling of being in rural Japan.
 Old buildings line the main street, and a scenic river passes just behind them.
-You can spend time having breakfast here, or go straight to an even more picturesque place: Lake Ashinoko.
+You can spend time having breakfast here, visiting a day-use onsen, or go straight to an even more picturesque place: Lake Ashinoko.

 From Hakone-Yumoto Station, you can take a bus to Lake Ashinoko.
 Normally there are large crowds of people waiting here for the different busses that are running in the area.
 Take a bus heading to Hakonemachi-ko, or Motohakone-ko.
 Staff manning the area don’t speak a lot of English, but they can at least direct you to which bus line you should stand in.